 - Divide the meat into 8 roughly even sections and shape them into patties slightly larger than your bun.
 (The pork will shrink a bit as it cooks.)

 - Grill the burgers for roughly 4 minutes per side, until they are firm and cooked through.

 - Serve the brat burgers on a bun with sauerkraut and mustard, if that’s your thing.
 If not, they’re just as good with ketchup, or any other burger topping for that matter.

-For more great tailgating inspiration and wonderful Gallo Family Vineyards wine pairings for tailgate season, check out the recipes from the other Sunday Supper members below.
+More great tailgating inspiration and wonderful Gallo Family Vineyards wine pairings for tailgate season, check out the recipes from other bloggers below.

 - Chicken Thigh Kabobs with Spiced Yogurt Dip by MealDiva

 - Chorizo Queso Dip by Cosmopolitan Cornbread